 - American Sociology (.5 Credit) A sociological study of the structure of society and culture in America; this course looks at how groups are formed and organized in society with a focus on the role of the individual.

-- College Credit+ American National Government This class may be taken for high school (1 American Government) and college credit (3 hours Political Science).
+- College Credit Plus: American National Government This class may be taken for high school (1 American Government) and college credit (3 hours Political Science).
 The course covers the nature, purpose and forms of government of the United States at the national level and focuses on relationships between structure, function, and process.
 The dynamics of political change, including the role and significance of the U.S. Constitution and current issues of American public policy, are addressed.

 - Economics (.5 Credit) Students learn and use economic ways of thinking and problem solving in order to understand our changing world of commerce by studying producing, exchanging, saving, and investing.